Precision agriculture: Prescriptive planting

 Prescriptive planting is a type of farming system that delivers data-driven planting advice that can determine variable planting rates to accommodate varying conditions across a single field, in order to maximize yield.
 It has been described as "Big Data on the farm."
 Monsanto, DuPont and others are launching this technology in the US.

 Principles

-Precision agriculture uses many tools but here are some of the basics: tractors, combines, sprayers, planters, diggers, which are all considered auto-guidance systems.
-The small devices on the equipment that uses GIS (geographic information system) are what makes precision agriculture what it is.
-You can think of the GIS system as the “brain.”
-To be able to use precision agriculture the equipment needs to be wired with the right technology and data systems.
-More tools include Variable rate technology (VRT), Global positioning system and Geographical information system, Grid sampling, and remote sensors.
+Precision agriculture uses many tools, but some of the basics include tractors, combines, sprayers, planters, and diggers, which are all considered auto-guidance systems.
+The small devices on the equipment that use GIS (geographic information system) are what makes precision agriculture what it is; the GIS system can be thought of as the “brain”.
+To be able to use precision agriculture, the equipment needs to be wired with the right technology and data systems.
+More tools include Variable rate technology (VRT), Global positioning system, Geographical information system, Grid sampling, and remote sensors.